Barmada-Lab/lab-tools/README.md

 ### Using pipx (recommended)

 The simplest way to use these tools is to install them with pipx.
-You can install pipx by running:
+If you don't have pipx installed already, you can install it by running:

     python -m pip install --user pipx